JeSaisPaz/DSPLSGAME_Scraper/README.md

 # DSPLSGAME_Scraper
 2 tools used respectively to scrape games from the page of the DSPLSGAME website, and another one to write it to a XLS spreadsheet

-/!\Disclaimer
+/!\Disclaimer/!\

-/!\IMPORTANT: The creators and maintainers of this tool do not support or condone any illegal activities, including but not limited to piracy.
+/!\IMPORTANT/!\: The creators and maintainers of this tool do not support or condone any illegal activities, including but not limited to piracy.
 The use of this tool for the purpose of engaging in piracy, copyright infringement, or any unlawful activity is strictly prohibited.

-Responsibility Disclaimer
+I. Responsibility Disclaimer

 -> By using this tool, you acknowledge and agree to the following: